How to claim your EIS tax reliefs: income tax

 Introduced as the successor to the Business Expansion Scheme in 1994, the Enterprise Investment Scheme was the first of a series of venture capital schemes launched in the UK with the goal of encouraging investment into unlisted early-stage businesses.

 While the scheme has undergone a number of changes over the years, this primary goal has remained the same, and has proven resoundingly successful.
 Since its introduction, the EIS has attracted more than £24 billion of investment into over 33,000 startups and scaleups.

-A significant proportion of the scheme's success over the course of the last three decades can be attributed to the range of generous tax reliefs the EIS offers investors, and the considerable risk minimising benefits they boast.
+A significant proportion of the scheme's success over the course of the last three decades can be attributed to the range of generous EIS tax reliefs the scheme offers investors, and the considerable risk minimising benefits they boast.

 Arguably the most renowned of these advantages is the 30% income tax relief the EIS allows on the value of an investment, but before we look into how exactly this can be claimed, it can be of use to observe a brief overview of how this relief works.

 Income tax relief is the headline relief offered by the Enterprise Investment Scheme.
 Allowing an investor to claim 30% of their initial investment amount back in the form of a deduction from their personal income tax liabilities, this relief alone would allow an investor to claim back £15,000 from an initial £50,000 investment, single-handedly reducing its downside risk by almost a third.

 This relief can either be claimed in the year the investment takes place or instead can be treated as if the investment took place a year earlier, carrying the relief back to deduct from the previous year's tax liabilities.
 Of course, this is provided that sufficient tax is paid in the year claimed against to cover the amount claimed.